-Nestled on a beautiful meadow near the South Fork of the Merced River and 25 miles south of Yosemite Valley, Wawona’s first name was Pallahchun, the Miwok word for “a good place to stop.”
+Nestled on a beautiful meadow near the South Fork of the Merced River, Wawona’s first name was Pallahchun, the Miwok word for “a good place to stop.”

 The Wawona area has continued to weave a spell over visitors ever since, enticing people to stay longer to listen to the babble of the Merced River and breathe the fresh air.